 A contract action is dramatically different than a tort action.
 A tort action is founded on there being a duty owed by one person to another that is not based on a contract and that person then violates the duty.
 That is, a motorist owes a duty to other motorists to not rear end the vehicle being followed by maintaining full time and attention and keeping a safe distance from the vehicle in front.
 If those duties are violated then that may constitute a tort and give rise to a tort claim.

-Tort case law is that body of reported case law from the Virginia Supreme Court since approximately 1940 dealing with tort concepts.
+Tort law is that body of reported case law from the Virginia Supreme Court since approximately 1940 dealing with tort concepts.
+Tort law to some extent is also found in the Virginia statutes.

 Discover More About Tort Law